kexinxiang/Global-Flight-Price-Prediction/Data-Management/README.md

 ### `airport-info-scraping/`

-- **Purpose:** Contains scripts for scraping detailed information about airports, such as the number of runways, from various online sources.
+- **Purpose:** Contains scripts for scraping detailed information about airports, such as the number of runways, from various online sources: Wikipedia, FlightForm, and GCmap.
 These scripts update the MySQL database with the scraped data.

 ### `fleet-dest-scraping/`